 - Bratislava, Slovakia: 335 km, 3 hours 30 minutes

 - Zakopane, Poland: 58 km, 1 hour 15 minutes

 - Krakow, Poland: 144 km, 2 hours 45 minutes

 By Train.
 Trains connect Poprad with Bratislava, Kosice, Prague, and Budapest.
 From Poprad, you can transfer to a second train and travel to Tatranská Lomnica, Stary Smokovec, or Štrbské Pleso, although these trains are slow (taking a taxi or bus from Poprad to the smaller towns is much faster).

 By Plane.
-The closest airport is in Poprad, the largest city in the High Tatras.
+The closest airport is in Poprad, the largest city near the High Tatras.

 Once you are in the High Tatras, you can use the public bus system to get from town to town.